This program is part of Netpbm.

 BT.709's range of channel values (16-240) is irrelevant to PPM.

 ITU-R Recommendation BT.709 is a renaming of the former CCIR Recommendation 709.
 When CCIR was absorbed into its parent organization, the ITU, ca. 2000, the standard was renamed.
 This document once referred to the standard as CIE Rec.
 709, but it isn't clear now that CIE ever sponsored such a standard.

-Note that a common variation on the PPM format is to have the sample values be "linear," i.e. as specified above except without the gamma adjustment. pnmgamma takes such a PPM variant as input and produces a true PPM as output.
+Note that a common variation from the PPM format is to have the sample values be "linear," i.e. as specified above except without the gamma adjustment. pnmgamma takes such a PPM variant as input and produces a true PPM as output.

 Strings starting with "#" may be comments, the same as with PBM.

 Note that you can use pamdepth to convert between a the format with 1 byte per sample and the one with 2 bytes per sample.